thkox/blockchain-technologies-and-applications_2024-web3.0-voting-system/README.md

 2. **Voting on a Poll**

-    Participants can cast their vote by calling the castVote function and passing the index of the poll and their vote:
+   Users can cast their vote by calling the `castVote` function and passing the poll index and their vote:

     ```solidity
     castVote(0, true);  // Vote "Yes" on poll 0
     castVote(0, false); // Vote "No" on poll 0
     ```

 3. **Closing a Poll**

-    Once the voting period is over, the poll can be closed using the closePoll function:
+   Once the voting period is over, the poll can be closed using the `closePoll` function:

     ```solidity
     closePoll(0);  // Close poll 0
     ```

-    After closing, no more votes can be cast for that poll.

 4. **Viewing Poll Results**

-    To view the results of a poll, the showPollResults function is called, which returns the total "Yes" and "No" votes:
+   To view the results of a poll, the `showPollResults` function is called, displaying the total number of "Yes" and "No" votes:

     ```solidity
     showPollResults(0);
     ```

-    This will display the number of votes for and against the question.
+    This function returns the number of votes for and against the poll's question.

 ## Setup Instructions